 2. With a soft cloth or sponge, clean the interior of the dishwasher.
 Pay close attention to the sidewalls, entrance, and any other locations that are accessible.

 3. To get rid of any leftover scents or stains, use equal parts water and white vinegar.
-Alternatively, you may make a cleaning paste by combining a little quantity of baking soda with water.
+Alternatively, you may make a cleaning paste by combining a small quantity of baking soda with water.

 4. Apply the vinegar solution or baking soda paste to any portions of the dishwasher that are very unclean or have stains that are difficult to remove.